liorp/liorp.github.io/_pages/resume.md

 ## SKILLS

 - Programming with Python (speciality in Django and DRF), and JavaScript (React).
 I used to know some Objective-C, Swift, and C, but I am not quite fluent in them now.
 - Familiarity with CI/CD processes and work procedures in Kubernetes and Docker environments.
-I've converted dozens of projects to a full Helm architecture.
+I've converted projects to a full Helm architecture.
 - Fluent in English.

 ## ACCOLADES